Rayleight/weather-app/README.md

 ## Install Angular
 Install Angular npm install -g @angular/cli

 + @angular/cli(version)

 ## Create Weather Appiclation
 ng new weather-app

-Would you like to add Angular routing? (y/N) = Yes or Y Which stylesheet format would you like to use?
+Would you like to add Angular routing? (y/N) = Yes

+Which stylesheet format would you like to use?
 (Use arrow keys) = CSS then Enter

 This installs json packages and type script files.